 In 1887 Jex-Blake established the Edinburgh School of Medicine for Women, a teaching institute which was instrumental in establishing another of the country's great medical pioneers, Elsie Inglis.
 Inglis and Jex-Blake were not great friends, and Inglis went on to establish a rival training school for women which was more successful, and for which Inglis is more celebrated today.

 Both Jex-Blake and Inglis' medical schools closed in 1892, when Edinburgh University formally accepted female students once again.
-The hospital Jex-Blake established moved from Grove Street to Bruntsfield as it grew and expanded, and although it operated as a medical facility up until 1989, today the building has been converted into modern housing.
+The hospital Jex-Blake established in Bruntsfield grew and expanded, and although it operated as a medical facility up until 1989, today the building has been converted into modern housing.

 Sophia Jex-Blake died in 1912, and is buried in Sussex in England, where she had lived out the final years of her life with her partner, Margaret Todd.